 6. Aquafaba

-Aquafaba is the buzzword for: chickpeas’ cooking liquid.
-(That’s the same liquid that in every can of chickpeas as well!
-So drain those legumes for baking a batch of brownies now, then use those beans for crispy chickpeas tonight.)
-While it looks unappetizing and smells like a bean, we’ve relied on it as a “magical” egg replacement for years.
+Aquafaba is the buzzword for chickpea cooking liquid—the same liquid found in every can of chickpeas you can buy.
+Drain those legumes for baking a batch of brownies now, then use the chickpeas for a hearty dinner tonight.
+While aquafaba may look a bit unappetizing and smell like beans (understandably), we’ve relied on it as a “magical” egg replacement for years.
 Add aquafaba to a stand mixer with some sugar and you’re on your way toward a doppelganger vegan meringue.
-It also works well as a whole egg substitute in baked goods, like cakes and quick breads.
+It also works well as a whole egg substitute in baked goods, like cakes and quick breads, and makes a great plant-based mayonnaise that can add moisture and flavor to chocolate cake.

 1 egg ≈ 3 tablespoons aquafaba